Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 Movember & Cancer Australia

-Every person's cancer journey is unique.
-We listened to people from all walks of life to understand what truly matters in their care—helping shape how the health system asks about and responds to patient needs across Australia.
+We listened to people from all walks of life to understand what truly matters in their cancer care.
+Through one-on-one conversations, small group discussions and an online survey, participants from regional communities, diverse cultural backgrounds and Aboriginal and Torres Strait Islander communities shared their experiences to help shape how the health system responds to patient needs.

 AI Impact Navigator